-Arguably the most handsome of the coarse fish species, the tench is a deep green-brown colour with a deep tail and rounded fins.
+Arguably the most handsome of the coarse fish species, the tench has olive green colouration with a deep tail and rounded fins.
 Find out more about this fish including the best way to catch one.

 Appearance: Tench are easily recognised by their olive green colouration and small red eyes.
 They have a stout body and rounded powerful fins.
 They can on rare occasions be of golden colouration.